meshtastic/firmware/docs/software/mqtt.md

 clear/MESHID/NODEID/PORTID

+FIXME, remove concept of meshid for now? optionally add to envelope later?

 FIXME, the payload published on the topic, will include the message, and full information about arrival time, who forwarded it, source channel etc...
+Use a ServiceEnvelope protobuf.

+FIXME, use public mqtt servers, leave messages encrypted FIXME, include testcase of trivial text message global mirroring FIXME, possibly don't global mirror text messages - instead rely on matrix/riot?
 FIXME, figure out how channelids work
 FIXME, figure out rules for store and forward

 #### 1.6.1.1.
 MESHID